Mitigation of multi-path propagation artefacts in acoustic targets with adaptive cepstral filtering: Experiments

-were used as complementary metrics.
-LSD and IS are metrics designed to measure the spectral distortion of the signal, meaning that lower values are associated with improved quality.
+was used as complementary metric.
+LSD is designed to measure the spectral distortion of the signal, meaning that lower values are associated with improved quality.
 By considering the logarithmic compression of the signal, LSD provides a perceptually meaningful evaluation of the distortion between two spectral distributions.
-It is also less sensitive to amplitude variations and take spectral shape variations in consideration.
-IS, on the other hand, encompasses both the absolute magnitude and logarithmic ratios, providing a more comprehensive evaluation that resemble the human perception \parencite{gray1980distortion}.
-Both metrics, alongside with the SNR, were used as indicators of the filtering quality in terms of noise attenuation and quality improvement.
+It is also less sensitive to amplitude variations and take spectral shape variations in consideration \parencite{gray1980distortion}.
+Both LSD and SNR were used as indicators of the filtering quality in terms of noise attenuation and quality improvement.